mNandhu/JackMazeGame/README.md

 The following is the documentation for the classes and methods in the game:
 ## splashScreen.jack

-This file contains the `splashScreen` class which is responsible for creating and managing the splash screen of the application.
+This file contains the `splashScreen` class which is responsible for creating and managing the splash screen of the game.
 It has two methods:

 1. `draw()`: This method is responsible for drawing the splash screen.
 It first clears the screen, then paints the splash screen, and finally prints the difficulty options for the user to choose from.
 The difficulty options are "Easy", "Medium", and "Hard".
 The method uses the `Screen.clearScreen()`, `Output.moveCursor()`, and `Output.printString()` methods to achieve this.